yugabyte/yugabyte-db/docs/content/latest/releases/whats-new/stable-releases.md

 ### Known Issues

-##### Yugabyte Platform
+#### Yugabyte Platform

 - Azure IaaS orchestration (in beta status):

   - No pricing information ([#5624](https://github.com/yugabyte/yugabyte-db/issues/5624))
   - No support for regions with zero availability zones (AZs) ([#5628](https://github.com/yugabyte/yugabyte-db/issues/5628))

-##### Core Database
+#### Core Database

 - Automatic Tablet Splitting:

   - While a tablet split is occurring, in-flight operations for both YCQL and YSQL APIs would currently receive errors.
 These would currently have to be retried at the application level currently.
 In the future, these will be transparently handled underneath the hood.
 The immediate impact for this would be that certain tools like TPCC or sysbench would fail while tablet splitting is happening.

-### Notes
+## Notes

-{{< note title="Release versioning" >}}
+{{< note title="New release versioning" >}}

-Starting with release 2.2.0, Yugabyte follows a [new release versioning convention](../../versioning).
-Stable release series are denoted by `MAJOR.EVEN`, introduce new features and changes added since the previous stable release series; these releases are supported for production deployments.
-Patch releases are denoted by `MAJOR.EVEN.PATCH`, include bug fixes and revisions that do not break backwards compatibility.
-For more information, see [Releases overview](../../releases-overview).
+Starting with v2.2, Yugabyte release versions follow a [new release versioning convention](../../versioning).
+The latest release series, denoted by `MAJOR.ODD`, incrementally introduces new features and changes and is intended for development and testing only.
+Revision releases, denoted by `MAJOR.ODD.REVISION` versioning, can include new features and changes that might break backwards compatibility.
+For more information, see [Supported and planned releases](../../releases-overview).

 {{< /note >}}

-{{< note title="Upgrading from release 1.3" >}}
+{{< note title="Upgrading from 1.3" >}}

-Prior to release 2.0, YSQL was in beta.
-Since release 2.0, a backward-incompatible file format change was made for YSQL.
-For existing clusters running pre-2.0 release with YSQL enabled, you cannot upgrade to release 2.0 or later.
-Instead, export your data from existing clusters and then import the data into a new cluster (2.0 or later).
+Prior to v2.0, YSQL was still in beta.
+Upon release of v2.0, a backward-incompatible file format change was made for YSQL.
+For existing clusters running pre-2.0 release with YSQL enabled, you cannot upgrade to v2.0 or later.
+Instead, export your data from existing clusters and then import the data into a new cluster (v2.0 or later).

 {{< /note >}}